connectedbydata/connectedbydata.org/_solutions/people.md

     -
       icon: noun-candidate.png
       text: "Become a **representative**<br>of your community"
-more: how people should be protected
+more: people should be protected
 ---